coolandcodes/CodeSplinta/.third-party-script/README.md

 ## Motivation

 **Content Security Policy** (CSP) is already very mature and here to stay and a lot of product and development teams are using it to mitigate XSS attacks an alien HTTP requests from the front-end.
-However, attckers have figured out very nice ways of circumventing CSP.
+However, attckers have figured out very nice ways of circumventing CSP level-2 and level-3.
+Also there are claims that CSP directives interfere with the workings of bookmarklets/browser extensions.

 For instance, a simple &lt;meta&gt; tag can be used to override policy directives from a CSP HTTP Header sent from the server.

 Also, **browser extension** can start causing all manner of [policy violation errors to be reported](https://stackoverflow.com/questions/32336860/why-would-i-get-a-csp-violation-for-the-blocked-uri-about) to be repoted albiet unexpectedly.
 The side-effect can pile up pretty fast and begin to inflict pain in the development process.

 So, having worked with CSP directives (in sizeable manner of mixes) myself, i began to try to figure out a way to do more things in a way that side-steps all the unintended side effects.
+So i came around coding up a "polyfill" for CSP

+### More Motivation (CSP Support Issues / Bugs)

+A bug in Chrome was fixed in v55 that allowed a would-be blocked URI from being allowed for for the "form-action" directive A bug also exists for CSP in Edge v17 as well that

+The CSP directives below have very poor cross-browser support

+- `require-sri-for`
+- `worker-src`

+`X-XSS-Protection` header is not supported in Firefox and has cross-browser issues too with Chrome/Safari/Edge/Internet Explorer older versions of Firefox do support the `reflected-xss` but it was deprected when CSP level-3 was released.

 ## Perks

 - Consistently report **Content Security Policy** (CSP) violations
+- Make it easier to implement CSP without getting bruised by the side-effects
+- Polyfill "most" **Content Security Policy** (CSP) directives (especially `connect-src`, `require-sri-for`, `worker-src`)
 - JavaScript errors reported
 - Intercept DOM manipulation activities - `appendChild()` , `removeChild()`, `replaceChild()`, `innerHTML`, `innerText`, `value`
 - Detect DevTools tampering
-- Clean/Sanitize `innerHTML`, `value` textual entries
+- Provide fallback for `X-XSS-Protection` header by cleaning/sanitizing `innerText`, `innerHTML`, `value` textual entries

 This library makes use of [DOMPurify](https://www.github.com/cure53/DOMPurify/) internally to clean out calls to `innerHTML`, `innerText`, `appendChild()`, `replaceChild()`, `removeChild()`, `insertBefore()`, `value`

+## Caveats

+- `base-uri` and `plugin-types` directives are not considered by this library as they're hardly used out there in the wild

 ## Getting Started